fleetdm/fleet/docs/Using-Fleet/configuration-files/README.md

 If you are using a self-hosted TUF server, you must also manage all of Orbit's versions, including osquery, Fleet Desktop and osquery extensions.

 Fleet recommends deploying extensions created with osquery-go or natively with C++, instead of Python.
-Extensions written in Python requires the user to compile it into a single packaged binary along with all the dependencies.
+Extensions written in Python require the user to compile it into a single packaged binary along with all the dependencies.

 ##### Example Agent options YAML